falixchong/cp4i-praticum-event-stream/MQAPI.md

 2. Give a name to your project, i.e. *MQAPI* and then select the option to *Import resources* since we will leverage a definition already created.
 ![ACE Toolkit REST API with MQ Step 2](images/2022-06-28_12-25-32.png)

+3. In the wizard click *Browse* and navigate to the location where the OpenAPI file definition is located.
 ![ACE Toolkit REST API with MQ Step 3](images/2022-06-28_12-26-19.png)

+4. Once the path is displayed in the *Location* field click *Finish*.
 ![ACE Toolkit REST API with MQ Step 4](images/2022-06-28_12-28-17.png)

 ![ACE Toolkit REST API with MQ Step 5](images/2022-06-28_12-31-05.png)
 ![ACE Toolkit REST API with MQ Step 6](images/2022-06-28_12-32-33.png)
 ![ACE Toolkit REST API with MQ Step 7](images/2022-06-28_12-37-45.png)